Jun0S2/BackEnd/Application/Readme.md

 - JSP

 ## Future Updates

+- [ ] Use Foreign Key for row Courses
 - [ ] Cleaner Code   👻
 - [ ] Use for loops and arrays to get request.getParameter(args0) 🤹‍♀️
 - [ ] Fancier Design 😎